Bloomington brewery begins 'no tipping' policy

 "It literally kept me up at night because of this issue in the service industry," Cummings said.
 "I felt like we weren't doing everything possible as a company to take care of our coworkers and our staff."

-Cummings says while studying payroll data, he discovered a glaring tipping disparity, depending on a server's age, gender or race.
+Cummings said while studying payroll data, he discovered a glaring tipping disparity, depending on a server's age, gender or race.

-"I saw a very big differential between the young white millennial female and the middle-aged African American female.
+"I saw a very big differential between the young, white, millennial female and the middle-aged African American female.
 There was about a 25% pay difference," Cummings said.
 "And tipping says everything about the person providing the tip and nothing about the employee or their service."

 In Indiana, minimum wage for tipped workers is only $2.13 an hour.

-But now, Cummings says workers at Switchyard make a living wage.
+But now, Cummings said workers at Switchyard make a living wage.

 They start at $15 per hour and quickly rise after 90 days to an average of $18 dollars an hour.